agateblue/lifter/docs/overview.rst

 .. _TinyDB: http://tinydb.readthedocs.org/en/latest/
 .. _SQLAlchemy: http://docs.sqlalchemy.org/en/rel_1_0/orm/tutorial.html#common-filter-operators

-To achieve this, lifter tries to be as agnostic and flexible as possible regarding data sources, while adressing most common use cases.
+To achieve this, lifter tries to be as agnostic and flexible as possible regarding data sources, while addressing most common use cases.

 The big picture
 ---------------